clar-test/clar/README.md

     $ gcc -I. clay_main.c suite1.c test2.c -o run_tests

-**Do note that the Clay mixer only needs to be called when adding new tests to a suite, in order to generate the boilerplate**.
-Consequently, the `clay_main.c` boilerplate can be checked in Version Control to allow building the test suite without any prior processing.
+**Do note that the Clay mixer only needs to be ran when adding new tests to a suite, in order to regenerate the boilerplate**.
+Consequently, the `clay_main.c` boilerplate can be checked in version control to allow building the test suite without any prior processing.

 This is handy when e.g. generating tests in a local computer, and then building and testing them on an embedded device or a platform where Python is not available.